 - " Facility Hardship Request Checklist of all the required documents.
 Available online on OPSC's Programs and Services webpage under Facility Hardship.
-(Optional) - " Industry Specialist Report Identification and substantiation of the imminent health and safety threat and the minimum work necessary to mitigate the problem.
-Imminent health and safety threats are health and safety issues that are outside of the district's control or otherwise caused by extraordinary circumstances.
-Threats caused by lack of maintenance on the district's part may not qualify, as it was within the district's control. - Solution Solution with the industry specialist's report is required, agreeing that there is an imminent health and safety threat and that the prescribed work is the minimum work necessary to mitigate the issue - " Mitigation Measures A letter/narrative describing the corrective plan and alternatives. - " Facility Hardship Cost Estimate (Form SAB 58-01) Unit cost breakdown of the minimum work necessary. - " Cost/Benefit Analysis Comparison of the cost of mitigation work to the Current Replacement Cost as defined in SFP Regulation Section 1859.82. - " Site Diagram Label ages and square footage of buildings in the project including identification of all classrooms.
-For applications that qualify for replacement funding, the district will need to provide detailed square footage information for the entire site. - " Photos Photos of the affected area.
+(Optional) - Industry Specialist Report Identification and substantiation of the health and safety threat and the minimum work necessary to mitigate the problem. - " Governmental Concurrence A governmental agency's written concurrence with the industry specialist's report. - " Mitigation Measures A letter/narrative describing the corrective plan and alternatives. - " Detailed Cost Estimate Unit cost breakdown of the minimum work necessary. - " Cost/Benefit Analysis Comparison of the cost of mitigation work to the Current Replacement Cost as defined in SFP Regulation Section 1859.82. - " Site Diagram Diagram labeling ages and square footage of buildings in the project including identification of all classrooms. - " Photos Photos of the affected area.
 (Recommended) - " Application for Funding (Form SAB 50-04) Available online.
 For assistance in completing this form, please contact your OPSC Project Manager. - " DSA Plan Approval Letter Letter from the DSA stating that the plans and specifications are approved.
 Some projects may not require DSA plan approval.
-In those instances, the district must submit a letter from the DSA stating that plan approval is not required.

-Department of Education Site/Plan Approval

-Approval letter from the California Department of Education (CDE).

-Career Technical Education (CTE) Letter

-Documentation from your CTE Advisory Committee stating that your district's CTE needs are being met.
+In those instances, the district must submit a letter from the DSA stating that plan approval is not required. - " Department of Education Site/Plan Approval Approval letter from the California Department of Education. - " Career Technical Education (CTE) Letter Documentation from your CTE Advisory Committee stating that your district's CTE needs are being met.